im23b-terenzianie/Panzer_team_siege/README.md

 ## Features

-- **A* Algorithm Bot:** A custom bot that navigates efficiently using the A* pathfinding algorithm.
+- ** A* Algorithm Bot:** A custom bot that navigates efficiently using the A* pathfinding algorithm.
 - **Multiple Tank Bots:** Various tank bots with unique behaviors and strategies.
-- **AI Experimentation:** The project serves as a sandbox for experimenting with different AI algorithms and approaches in Java.

 ## Motivation